khaleed-m/AI_AGENTS_USING_AGNO/README.md

 ### 2. Movie Recommendation Agent
 An AI-powered movie recommendation system that suggests films from Bollywood, Tollywood, and Hollywood based on user preferences and current 2024-2025 releases.

+### 3. Create Own Tools
+A comprehensive guide and examples for creating custom tools and toolkits in the Agno framework, including function-based tools and interactive calculators.

 ## 📋 Prerequisites

 Before running any project, install the required dependencies: